 Who do you trust?

-Whether it is a mine site, a paper mill, metals, alumina, a food or beverage plant or, other water-based industrial site, this process chemistry analytics service assists in separating out the effects of your process chemistry from the many other production and mechanical factors.
+Whether it is a mine site, a paper mill, metals, alumina, a food or beverage plant or, other industrial site, this service assists in separating out the effects of your process and chemistry from the many other production and mechanical factors.

-In order to make decisions with confidence, management of industrial sites need reliable data with actionable conclusions that can be trusted.
-PCA is independent of any chemical supplier and provides an impartial assessment.
-PCA applies industry process chemistry knowledge, advanced data management, statistical and graphical techniques to verify and benchmark your process chemistry and summarise results in a PCA report.
+In order to make decisions with confidence, management of industrial sites need independent “statistical thinking” to balance and augment expert intuition.
+PCA is independent of suppliers and provides an impartial assessment.
+PCA applies industry process and chemistry knowledge, advanced data management, statistical and graphical techniques to verify and benchmark your process and chemistry.
+This independent “statistical thinking” is then summarised in a PCA report.

-All PCA reports are based on the sites own production data, where permission has been given to use such data, whether from online process control sensors or manually collected data sets.
+All PCA reports are based on the site’s own production data, whether from online process control sensors or manually collected data sets.
 High security cryptography is used to prove a PCA report originated from PCA and has not been altered by a third party (digitally signed SHA-256 checksum, as designed by the United States National Security Agency – the same technique that software distributors use to verify the integrity of file downloads).

 Therefore, the client can have confidence it is the original report from PCA, based on the industrial site’s own data.

-Enhanced service reports on your chemical treatment.
+Enhanced reports on your chemical, equipment and control strategies.
 These can be on a monthly, bimonthly or less frequent basis.
-For example, for review meetings with your customer.
-Benefit from this independent service from PCA to demonstrate to your customer that you have confidence in your chemical treatment.
+For example, for regular process and production review and, meetings with suppliers.
+Industrial sites can benefit.
+Suppliers can benefit from this independent service from PCA to demonstrate to industrial sites that they have confidence in their technology.

-Reports on Plant Trials of New Chemical Treatments
+Reports on Plant Trials of New Chemicals, Equipment and Control Strategies

-These can be prepared for the chemical supplier or the industrial site or both.
+These can be prepared for the supplier or the industrial site or both.
 Typically they involve comparing production performance before, during and after the trial.
-They enable you to reliably quantify the effects of a new chemical treatment.
+They enable you to reliably quantify the effects of new technologies.

-These can be prepared for the chemical supplier or the industrial site or both.
+These can be prepared for the supplier or the industrial site or both.
 For example, to compare performance of one industrial process at different times.
-Or, with permission, to compare performance of a specific chemical treatment at two or more similar industrial sites.
-What is the industry average performance for a specific chemical treatment?
+Or, with permission, to compare performance of a specific technology at two or more similar industrial sites.
+What is the industry average performance for a specific technology?
 What is the variance in performance?